 How to Solve Oily Skin Problems

 Oily skin and hair are a source of great anxiety for many.
 It's easy to feel you're in a "no-win" situation, because the more you clear the oil, the worse it seems to get!
-That, funnily enough, is the secret to keeping oily skin under control.
+In fact there's some truth in that statement, and in it lies the secret to keeping oily skin under control.

-So, if you use harsh products to remove every trace of oil from your skin, your system will over-compensate and produce even MORE oil.
-So the secret is to treat your skin gently.
-Creep up on the problem instead of hitting it head-on, so you don't trigger an over-reaction from your body.
+Your skin needs some oil in it to stay healthy, to prevent wrinkles and keep it soft.
+If you use harsh products to remove every trace of oil, your system will panic and do its best to restore the balance by producing oil at an even faster rate.
+So the secret is to creep up on the problem instead of hitting it head-on, so you don't trigger that over-reaction from your body.

-If that's the key, you ask, why do so many cosmetic manufacturers make harsh products especially for oily skin?
-Because they sell, that's why!
-They are responding to what people instinctively want - products that will blitz the oil from their face.
+You'll often hear companies say, to make money you have to give the customers what they want.
+These skincare manufacturers are doing that - they're responding to what people instinctively want, products that will blitz the oil from their face.
 And, of course, if the products create more oil, why should the manufacturers worry?
 That means you have to buy more of their product!

 A Dermatologist's Prescription for Oily Skin Care